agaszmurlo/bdg-sequila/docs/source/benchmarking/benchmarking.rst

 ########
 Two NGS datasets have been used in all the tests.
 WES (whole exome sequencing) and WGS (whole genome sequencing) datasets have been used for vertical and horizontal scalability evaluation respectively.
-Both of them came from sequencing of NA 12878 sample that is widely used in many benchmarks.
+Both of them came from sequencing of NA12878 sample that is widely used in many benchmarks.
 The table below presents basic datasets information:

 =========   ======  =========    ==========